 At ‘Nameless’ this low, scrambling, woody shrub can smother areas where there are breaks in the canopy, and can stop native plants regenerating naturally.
 By removing this noxious weed we’re giving the rainforest a chance for self-renewal.

 With luck, this sort of bush regeneration will also result in the return of the Noisy Pitta, one of Australia’s most spectacular rainforest birds.
 Although it’s been spotted only a few times in the Illawarra region in recent years, we’d be overjoyed to see it return to ‘Nameless’.

 What’s in a name?

-When this property was generously donated to Bush Heritage by Louise Sylvan, it came with subtropical rainforest, lyrebirds, and platypuses splashing in the creek.
+When this property was generously donated to us by Louise Sylvan, it came with subtropical rainforest and Lyrebirds, but it didn’t come with a name.

-Richard Sylvan was interested in the philosophical question of what it means when we humans assign a name to something in the natural world.
+The title ‘Nameless’ was chosen by Louise’s late husband Richard Sylvan, a philosopher and environmentalist, whose foresight secured the land for conservation.
+Richard was interested in the philosophical question of what it means when we humans assign a name to something in the natural world.

-According to Louise, 'the ambiguity of the reserve’s name pleased him – the reserve is nameless, yet it does actually have a name'.
+According to Louise, “the ambiguity of the reserve’s name pleased him – the reserve is nameless, yet it does actually have a name.”